 Amphidromic circulation stems from two basic effects.
 First, the water in a given ocean basin stays in that ocean basin.
 So when Earth spins under the tidal bulges, rather than the water staying in place as the Earth spins, as we assumed in the equilibrium theory, the water first builds against the west side of the ocean basin, and then sloshes back toward the center of the ocean as the continent spins under the moon, or antipodal to it.
 The water sloshes from West to East (think of a big basin of water that you tip from side to side --this is the scale that we are thinking in terms of for tides) but rather than going in a direct line, the motion is impacted by the Coriolis effect.
 In the Northern hemisphere it causes the wave to bend to the right, creating a counter-clockwise circulation, and it's the opposite in the Southern hemisphere.
 The tidal bulge sloshes from west to east, but ends up against the southern coast of our ocean basin.
 Then it sloshes back toward the center, from south to north, but it's bent to the right (Northern Hemisphere) and ends up against the East side of the ocean basin.
-This creates a ccw amphidromic circulation (N.H.) around the amphidromic point.
+In the Northern Hemisphere, this creates a ccw amphidromic circulation around the amphidromic point.

 OK, that's it for Tides.
 Complete the activity on Canvas and you'll be in good shape.

 Meantime, spend time on your projects and catch up with other work.